-Singapore's Personal Data Protection Act of 2012 (PDPA) largely governs the country's data protection landscape.
-The PDPA does not specify requirements regarding children's privacy.
-In general, a risk-based approach applies in determining how to handle personal data.
-Additional measures should be taken to respect personal data that is sensitive in nature, including data related to children.
-However, Advisory Guidelines from the Personal Data Protection Commission (PDPC) address the data governance of minors.
-Civil law defines the age of majority as 21, meaning minors are individuals under 21.86 As Lim Chong Kin of Drew & Napier LLC explains, under PDPC guidelines, a minor who is at least 13 years old would typically have sufficient understanding to be able to consent on his own behalf for the purposes of the PDPA.
-Notwithstanding, if an organisation has reason to believe, or it can be shown that a minor does not have sufficient understanding, the organisation may obtain consent from someone who can legally provide consent on the minor's behalf (e.g., parent or legal guardian).87
+The Personal Data Protection Act of 2012 (PDPA) is the main law that governs protection of personal data in Singapore.
+The PDPA does not contain specific requirements regarding children's privacy.
+However, Advisory Guidelines issued by Singapore's Personal Data Protection Commission (PDPC) provide more detailed guidance on processing of the personal data of minors under the age of 21.198 These guidelines are unique in assuming that a child 13 years or older can sufficiently understand and consent to matters relating to their data.
+Moreover, Singapore's approach centers less on the child's age and more on capacity.
+Specifically, under the PDPC's guidelines, minors who are at least 13 years old would typically be considered to have sufficient understanding to be able to consent on their own behalf for the purposes of the PDPA.199 However, if an organization has reason to believe or it can be shown that a minor does not have sufficient understanding, the organization may obtain consent from someone who can legally provide consent on the minor's behalf (e.g., parent or legal guardian).200